MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

     ![Screenshot of one-to-one call with Open Participants button highlighted.](media/calling-start-call-4.JPG "Screenshot of one-to-one call with Open Participants button highlighted")

-2. Select the **Participants** button to the right of the video feed to display a list of recent contacts.
+2. Select the **Participants** button in the Participants area (to the right of the video feed) to display a list of recent contacts.

     ![Screenshot of right side of screen with Participants button highlighted.](media/calling-start-call-5.JPG "Screenshot of right side of screen with Participants button highlighted")